marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `isTight (Q)': answers question: is the quiver Q tight?
 (Q given in matrix form)

-* `subQuivers (Q)' : returns a list of the subquivers of Q, given as sets of vertices
+* `subquivers (Q)' : returns a list of the subquivers of Q, given as sets of vertices

-* `subsetsClosedUnderArrows (Q)': returns the subsets of subQuivers(Q) satisfying the closed under arrows condition
+* `subsetsClosedUnderArrows (Q)': returns the subsets of subquivers(Q) satisfying the closed under arrows condition

 * `isStable (Q, sQ)' : answers the question: subQ is a stable subquiver of Q